spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-vmware/airgap-install/airgap-install.md

 3. The airgap script will push the required images and packs to your private OCI registry.

-4. Extract the manifest content from the airgap setup binary.
-The manifest content must be hosted on a web server that is accessible from the airgap environment.
-You can use the same Linux VM from step 2 to host the manifest content or use a different web server.

-5. Install Palette using the Palette CLI or the Kubernetes Helm chart.
+4. Install Palette using the Palette CLI or the Kubernetes Helm chart.

 Configure your Palette environment